quicwg/base-drafts/draft-ietf-quic-transport.md

-On confirming a peer's ownership of its new address, an endpoint SHOULD immediately reset the congestion controller and round-trip time estimator for the new path to initial values (see Appendices A.3 and B.3 in {{QUIC-RECOVERY}}) unless the change is only to the other endpoint's port number.
+On confirming a peer's ownership of its new address, an endpoint SHOULD immediately reset the congestion controller and round-trip time estimator for the new path to initial values (see Appendices A.3 and B.3 in {{QUIC-RECOVERY}}) unless the only change is the other endpoint's port number.
 Because port-only changes are commonly the result of NAT rebinding or other middlebox activity, an endpoint MAY instead retain its congestion control state and round-trip estimate in those cases instead of reverting to initial values, as a